 The Périgord province corresponds to the département of Dordogne and is arguably one of the most popular regions of France for English-speaking visitors.
-This green and rural land might be perceived as peaceful to many, however there is still evidence of the medieval times when war was raging between the English and the French.
+This green and rural land might be perceived as peaceful to many; however, there is still evidence of medieval times when war was raging between the English and the French.

 The four regions of Périgord

-Today, the Dordogne département is the third largest in France and is part of the administrative region of Aquitaine.
-With 45% of its territory covered with forests, it is the third most forested département of France.
-Apart from Périgueux and Bergerac, no town has more than 20,000 inhabitants and the département’s total population accounts for about 400,000.
+Today, the Dordogne département is the third-largest in France and is part of the administrative region of Aquitaine.
+With 45% of its territory covered with forests, the Dordogne is France’s third most forested département.
+Apart from Périgueux and Bergerac, no town has more than 20,000 inhabitants, and the département’s total population accounts for about 400,000.
 It is estimated that approximately 20,000 Brits reside in the Périgord.

 The Périgord Vert is located to the north of the Dordogne département with Nontron as its headcity.
 It takes its name from the verdant meadows and forests covering its rounded hills.

-At the centre of the département stretches the Périgord Blanc, the white colour refer to the limestone plateaux that can be found along the valley of the Isle River.
+At the centre of the département stretches the Périgord Blanc.
+The white colour refers to the limestone plateaux that can be found along the valley of the Isle River.
 It also includes Périgueux, the administration headcity of the Dordogne département.

 The Périgord Pourpre, organised around the city of Bergerac, is a recent addition to the coloured Périgords from 1970 for touristic purposes.
-It is as purple as the heavy wine grapes that makes its vineyards the second largest in Aquitaine.
+It is as purple as the heavy wine grapes, making its vineyards the second largest in Aquitaine.
 The area features the village of Monpazier and the castle of Monbazillac.